 Step 1: Education Requirements

-Associate degree programs generally consist of 60 credit hours and take full-time students approximately two years to complete.
+Associate programs generally consist of 60 credit hours and take full-time students two years to complete.
 Common courses include mathematics, electronics, and automotive repair.
 It’s not uncommon to find this type of degree program sponsored by automobile manufacturers.
-In these cases, students tend to alternate attending classes and working full time in service shops.
+In these cases, students tend to alternate attending classes and working full-time in service shops.

 Alternatively, certificate programs often last six months to a year and are designed to provide students with intensive career preparation through classroom instruction and hands-on practice.
 It’s also worth noting that short-term certificate programs are also available.
 These programs tend to focus on a single subject, such as brake maintenance or engine performance.

 Prospective mechanics may benefit from finding an apprenticeship.
-Apprenticeship programs offer professionals the opportunity to get paid while they gain the skills and experiences necessary to become an ASE certified technician.
+These programs offer professionals the opportunity to get paid while they gain the skills and experiences necessary to become an ASE certified technician.
 Some companies offer this type of on-the-job training, with the apprentice working under the direct supervision of an ASE master mechanic.
-In most states, apprenticeship candidates must have a high school diploma or a GED, as well as a valid driver’s license.
-It’s not uncommon for employers to also require a background check and drug screening.
+In most states, apprenticeship candidates must have a high school diploma or a GED and a valid driver’s license.
+It’s not uncommon for employers to require a background check and drug screening.

-The duties of an apprentice can vary but generally include performing various basic maintenance tasks on vehicles, as well as writing customer estimates for repairs.
+The duties of an apprentice can vary but generally include performing various basic maintenance tasks on vehicles and writing estimates for repairs.

 Some common examples of potential responsibilities are: